DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/subject-knowledge-enhancement.md

 - an A level but not a degree in the subject
 - an unrelated degree but relevant professional experience
 - studied for a languages degree, but need to develop a second language to an acceptable level for teaching in schools
-- not used your subject knowledge for a while
+- finished your degree more than 5 years ago

 When you apply for teacher training, your teacher training provider will help you establish whether you need to improve your subject knowledge.
 They may decide to make completing a SKE course a condition of your offer to train with them.